 Once you have a legal document drafted, it's important to have everyone read it, make sure everyone understands it (don't let anyone just skim through it!), and then have each member sign it.
 You can add weight to the contract by having an uninvolved third party witness the signatures (even more if the third party is a notary!)
 Your lottery pool manager should keep all of the copies.

 There may be local and state laws that influence your lottery pool agreement.
 Your state, your company, or your region may prohibit lottery pools.
 Be sure to speak with your company's legal or HR department if you aren't sure if you are allowed to start a pool.

-For some additional tips about writing a legally-binding written contract, read Essentials of Making a Business Contract from the Small Business Guide.
+For some additional tips about writing a legally-binding written contract, read Essentials of Making a Business Contract.
 While the article is intended to cover business agreements, many of the tips apply to lottery pool contracts.